 It is anticipated that sortie rates for the E-7 fleet will not increase at all in the 10 years post in service date.
 This is predicated on annual flying rates mandated by the Royal Air Force.
-Whilst there is some ongoing discourse about an increase in the fleet size to the original planned 5 airframes, should this ever be achieved it is assessed that it will not increase UK FIR E-7 flying as it would predominantly come with increased deployment of the capability to overseas locations.
+Whilst there is some ongoing discourse about an increase in the fleet size from 3 aircraft to 5 (should this ever be achieved) it is assessed that this would not result in increased E-7 flying within the London and Scottish UIRs as the additional flying hours would predominantly come with deployment of the capability to overseas locations.